 In the lore, the “Swords of Sanghelios” is a splinter group of the long-established “Covenant” which seeks to continue established traditions, but reimagine them under new contingency.
 Sound familiar?

 343 isn’t in danger of immediate blue ruin upon Guardian’s release, it should be said, but instead the same kind of nuclear winter Halo 4 so quickly entered and never recovered from.
 This largely depends on how multiplayer is received, how compelled players are to make laps around the same environments a year from release, or two, or three.
 And as mentioned, it is every bit as important that we remember the journey we take by ourselves with the game; alone, at least, in our respective living rooms.
 Bungie’s campaigns may not have been timeless—their greatness frustrated either by plodding flood encounters or, in the case of Halo’s 2 & 3, their finales—but there was a timelessness about them.
 That same intangible, enervating quality of their competitive sides which, upon replaying, has one’s memories from past occasions—many of which one didn’t know one had—flooding in.

-It worries us when a torch this emblematic and seemingly self-sustaining is passed because we know, in the end, how evanescent and fragile the flame really is, how unmoored even from its owner’s grasp.
+It worries us when a torch this emblematic and seemingly self-sustaining is passed because we know, in the end, how evanescent the flame really is, how unmoored even from its owner’s grasp.
 Halo 4 began what was originally christened “The Reclaimer Trilogy”, a title which was later amended to “Saga.”
 For 343 Industries, the scope might have changed, but the epithet still stands.